imsumit8/Game-of-Thrones-IMDb-Sentiment-Analysis/README.md

 # Game-of-Thrones-IMDb-Sentiment-Analysis
 This project involves conducting sentiment analysis on user-generated reviews of the renowned television series "Game of Thrones" sourced from IMDb.
 Leveraging the power of Natural Language Process.
 The data was meticulously collected through web scraping from a freely available source, Rapid API, ensuring a diverse and comprehensive dataset.
 Certainly!
 Below is a format for a GitHub README file with two sections: "Importing the dataset using Webscraping from Rapid API" and "EDA and Sentiment Analysis."
-You can use this format to provide information about these two aspects of your project.

 ### Prerequisites
 To obtain data from the IMDb database via RapidAPI, you'll need to start by registering for a free account on the RapidAPI portal.
 After registering, you can create a new application within your account, giving it a specific name and saving the details.